rchikhi/benchmphf/README.md

 emphf is: https://github.com/ot/emphf

-the aim of this program is to evaluate the time and memory used by those MPHF libraries during _construction_ of the structure.
+the aim of this program is to evaluate the time and memory used by those MPHF libraries during _construction_ of the structure;
+alternatively, when run with the ``-bench`` command line parameter, it evaluates query time.

-it creates a minimal perfect hash function over the following input keys: a random set of 64-bits integers
+minimal perfect hash functions are created over the following input keys: a random set of 64-bits integers
 (however both libraries support more versatile input, e.g. strings)